What Is A Manufactured Home?

 How To Buy A Manufactured Home: Financing Options To Consider

 While manufactured houses are less expensive than their traditional counterparts, that doesn’t mean most buyers can afford a cash purchase.
-Thankfully, there are several mortgage options available to potential borrowers, such as:
+Thankfully, there are mortgage options available to potential borrowers.
+If your manufactured home is going to be permanently attached to the land on a foundation, you can finance the purchase with a single loan.
+Here are some of the different loan types to consider:

 • Conventional loan: Depending on the lender, you may be able to use a conventional home loan to buy your manufactured house.
-However, you may need to install it on a permanent foundation to secure a conventional loan.
+However, you’ll need to install it on a permanent foundation to qualify.
+You’ll also need a credit score of at least 620 and a down payment of at least 3%.

-• FHA loan: Borrowers can use an FHA loan to purchase a manufactured house and plot of land, but the home must be a primary residence.
+• Federal Housing Administration loan: FHA loans are available to borrowers with lower credit scores.
+Borrowers can use an FHA loan to purchase a manufactured house and plot of land, but the home must be a primary residence.
+You’ll also typically need a credit score of at least 500 with a down payment of 10% or a credit score of at least 580 and a down payment of at least 3.5% to qualify.

-• USDA loan: If you want to purchase a manufactured home and live in a rural area, a USDA loan could be an excellent option.
-The home must be at least 400 square feet and use a permanent foundation.
-Rocket Mortgage does not offer USDA loans at this time.
+• U.S. Department of Agriculture loan: If you want to purchase a manufactured home and live in a rural area, a USDA loan could be an option.
+You won’t need to make a down payment to buy a manufactured home with this loan type, but you will need a credit score of at least 620.

 • Manufacturer financing: Some manufactured home companies offer their customers financing directly or through a third-party lender.